 Photo by Ben Sutherland on Flickr

 La Tzoumaz Cheese FactoryFew dishes exude more Swiss tradition than raclette.
-For over 700 years, Switzerland folk have been gorging on this smoky, often nutty cheese, and there’s no better way to delve into its history than watch it being made.
-The canton of Valais throbs with this wheel-shaped delight and La Tzoumaz, nestled in the Swiss Alps, nurtures its tradition as much as anywhere.
-Here, in a tiny fromagerie, Yohann Magnin works for four months every summer, making this drool-inducing cheese.
-Visitors can watch the whole process, from swirling and heating the milk to packing it into a mould.
-Then venture into the back room for the ageing process (don’t forget to take some samples with you).
-Magnin is the only cheesemaker in town and his factory sits opposite Maison de la Forêt—House of the Forest—as you enter the town from the valley.
+For more than 700 years, locals have been gorging on this smoky, often nutty cheese in mountain chalets across the country.
+For a deep dive into the dish’s history, head to tiny fromagerie La Tzoumaz, where Yohann Magnin works for four months every summer making the drool-inducing cheese.
+Visitors can watch the entire process, from swirling and heating the milk to packing the cheese into a mold, then venture into the back room to get a sense for the aging process (don’t forget to grab a sample).
+Magnin is the only cheesemaker in town and his factory sits opposite Maison de la Forêt (House of the Forest) as you enter the village from the valley.